By LMQC Battle of the Bulge blogger, Alan Sivell, St. Ambrose communications professor, RAGBRAI-er, pizza lover and longtime weight watcher.

 There were no cuts in football at our high school, so everyone was on the team – the 3rd string for me.

 Finally, in the spring of my senior year of high school, I MADE the baseball team!
-The 25th man on a 25-man squad, but hey, I took it.
+I was no star, but hey, I took it.

 I worked hard to get that spot.
 Our baseball coach was old-school in the old-school days.
 He believed in running.
 Not in the Bill Rogers/Joan Benoit kind of running, but in the gray sweat suit, Chuck Taylors, run-till-you-drop kind of running.

 Beginning in February every year, all the baseball players had to run around the 1.1-mile city block that contained our school, the tennis courts, the soccer field and the track, 5 times after school.

 I set out on that first day at the age of 15 facing a distance I’d never faced before.
 This was 1967, mind you, when nobody ran that kind of distance.
 It was hard to do a single lap without stopping at first.
 If I hadn’t loved baseball, I would have quit.

 Soon, though, I noticed that the star players barely looked winded at the end of this impossible journey, while the rest of us “third stringers” looked like road kill.
 The “stars” had a secret.